-The absolute $CO_2$ emissions have increased with 52,9%.
+The absolute CO_2 emissions have increased with 5,8%.
 This is mainly due to the lifting of the COVID-19 restrictions which resulted in more employees working at the offices or at the customer sites.
-The amount of kWh used for Electric driving has increased with 32,1% which is a result of the increase of the use of more electric vehicles of 21,9%.
-Also the number of employees increased with 16,5% and the number of offices have increased.
+The amount of kWh used for electric driving has decreased with 11,1%.
+The number of electric vehicles has increased with 25,8%.
+Also, the number of employees increased with 6,8% and the number of offices has decreased.